things4u/ESP-1ch-Gateway/README.md

 ## Arduino IDE

-Create a place on you filesystem wo work on the files.
-In thius directory creat the source directory "ESP-sc-gway" and the libraries directory "libraries".
+Create a place on your filesystem to work on the files.
+In this directory create the source directory "ESP-sc-gway" and the libraries directory "libraries".
 When unpacking the source at github:
 Copy the content of the "src" directory to the Aruino IDE "ESP-sc-gway" directory and copy the contents of the "lib" to the Arduino IDE "libraries" directory;